• Hungarian Language

 Pros

-• Hypoallergenic: Xoloitzcuintli dogs do well with allergy sufferers by causing fewer allergic reaction.
+• Allergy Friendliness: Xoloitzcuintli dogs do well with allergy sufferers by causing fewer allergic reaction.

-• Apartment Friendly: Very house-friendly dog the Xoloitzcuintli breed.
+• Apartment Adaptability: Very house-friendly dog the Xoloitzcuintli breed.

-• Grooming: Easy to groom: The Xoloitzcuintli doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Xoloitzcuintli doesn't require a lot of grooming.

 • Shedding Level: Xoloitzcuintli dogs shed none to minimal.